sverrirs/XboxBigButton/README.md

 The project page can be found at [http://sverrirs.github.io/XboxBigButton/](http://sverrirs.github.io/XboxBigButton/)

+# Driver installer
+A downloadable binary for the driver install (both 32 and 64 bit versions) can be found under *XboxBigButton_WinUsbDriver/binaries* folder.
+Note: These installers have not been tested with Win8 and newer so they might not work (due to the fact that Windows 8+ requires .inf files to be signed as well)

 # Dependencies
 * Uses the [WinUsb.NET](https://github.com/madwizard-thomas/winusbnet/) project
 * Requires the custom driver in the *XboxBigButton_WinUsbDriver* folder to be installed prior to running any of the code.